neulab/explainaboard_web/README.md

    - The recommended way is to install [nvm](https://github.com/nvm-sh/nvm) and use `nvm` to manage node versions.
 Run `nvm install` to install node and npm.

-2. Make sure `java` is installed correctly in your environment.
-Verify this by running `java --version`.
+2. Install `java`.
+Verify that `java` is installed correctly in your environment by running `java --version`.

 3. Generate code for API layer

    - Run `npm run gen-api-code` to generate code for api layer (both server and client).